GeekTrainer/learn-typescript/m02-declare-variable-types-in-typescript/includes/3-primitive-types.md

 ## Type guards

 The previous example demonstrates the use of `typeof` in the `if` block to examine the type of an expression at runtime.
-This is called a *type guard.*
+This is called a *type guard*.

 You may be familiar with using `typeof` and `instanceof` in JavaScript to test for these conditions.
 TypeScript understands these conditions and will change type inference accordingly when used in an `if` block.